Benton60/FindrApp/README.md

 The back-end is linked here.
 https://github.com/Benton60/FindrAPI

+Images  of the app can be found under the Images_And_Videos folder

 ## How Findr began
 Findr began as the product of boredom during my freshman year of college.
 I was looking for side projects that would stretch my talents and decided I wanted a project that stretched across a full tech stack.
 A social-media platform was the first thing that came to mind.